 Harassment

-This is widely reported to be the most common crime in Jamaica against tourists.
-Local vendors are notorious for pestering visitors, but can often be dismissed with a firm “no thank you.”
-While a few locals may prove to be more persistent, they rarely intend any harm to travelers.
-Jamaica values its tourism industry greatly, and in effort to ensure their security, the government established a specialty security force of “tourist police”.
+Jamaica values its tourism industry greatly, and in an effort to ensure its security, the government established a specialty security force of “tourist police”.
 These police officers are dedicated to protecting travelers, are highly visible (you can recognize them by their white hats and shirts), and patrol tourist hot spots in large numbers.
 It’s important to know how to be prepared if you end up being pulled into a common scam while traveling.

 Petty Theft

-This is the most imminent threat a sightseer in Jamaica would face.
-Most robberies are non-violent crimes.
-Pickpocketing is a frequent occurrence, with thieves preying on day-trippers for cash, jewelry, and electronics like phones and cameras.
-If you find yourself facing a thief: do not resist.
 Most thieves simply want your valuables and will let you go about your way if they get what they want.
 Be cautious and leave all unnecessary valuables – jewelry, music players, expensive clothing – at home.
-If you do bring them with you, make sure your hotel offers the security of a safe to store your valuables while you’re away.
-If you do experience theft while traveling, having a travel insurance policy could help reimburse you or replace the items that were stolen if you choose to file a claim.
+If you bring valuables, ensure your hotel provides a safe for storage while you’re out.
+Should you experience theft while traveling, having a travel insurance policy could help reimburse you or replace the items stolen if you choose to file a claim.

 Gang & Drug Violence